RepoRogue123/ChatterFlow/README.md

 npm run dev
 ```

 Visit `http://localhost:5173` to use the application locally.
+Alternatively, the backend can also be accessed from: `https://chatterflow-backend.onrender.com`

 ---